devennn/devennn.github.io/about.md

 permalink: /about/
 ---
 Three reasons why I blog.
 - Improve my communications skills.
-Especially on how to share my ideas.
+Especially idea sharing.
-- To write about something that I found interesting.
+- Write about something that I found interesting.
 - Well, wise men said, "to understand something, summarize it".
-So, I write to summarize.
+So, I write to learn.

 ### Frequently used tools
 - Machine Learning